-^{97.} See N. Eldon Tanner, "The Debate Is Over," ENSIGN, Aug.
+97. See N. Eldon Tanner, "The Debate Is Over," ENSIGN, Aug.
 1979 (declaring the commonly taught principle of Mormonism that the president of the Church has the unquestionable final say on all doctrinal matters); BROOKS, supra note 3, at 78 (quoting Church President Wilford Woodruff: "The Lord will never permit me or any other man who stands as President of this Church to lead you astray.").

 After slavery ended, many prominent Church leaders remained staunchly against interracial marriage and integration.
-One of the Church's most famous legal practitioners and onetime Apostle J. Reuben Clark argued for segregating blood in Utah's hospital blood banks to prevent the spiritual contamination of white members of the Church.98 Along with eventual Church President George Albert Smith and Apostle Mark E. Peterson, he advocated for local laws to prevent Black people from moving into white neighborhoods.99 Apostle and future Church President Ezra Taft Benson implored members of the Church to oppose the civil rights movement of the 1960s100 and later considered becoming segregationist George Wallace's running mate in the 1968 presidential election.101 Church president Harold B. Lee threat-ened to hold Church-owned Brigham Young University president Ernest Wilkinson personally responsible if Lee's granddaughter "met and got engaged to a colored boy there."102 With such an abundance of racist views held by high-ranking church officials, one can hardly be surprised that white supremacy crept into mainstream Church Doctrine.
+One of the Church's most famous legal practitioners and onetime Apostle J. Reuben Clark argued for segregating blood in Utah's hospital blood banks to prevent the spiritual contamination of white members of the Church.
+Resident George Albert Smith and Apostle Mark E. Peterson, he advocated for local laws to prevent Black people from moving into white neighborhoods.
+Apostle and future Church President Ezra Taft Benson implored members of the Church to oppose the civil rights movement of the 1960s and later considered becoming segregationist George Wallace's running mate in the 1968 presidential election.
+Church president Harold B. Lee threatened to hold Church-owned Brigham Young University president Ernest Wilkinson personally responsible if Lee's granddaughter met and got engaged to a colored boy there.
+State and abundance of racist views held by high-ranking church officials, one can hardly be surprised that white supremacy crept into mainstream Church Doctrine.